GetUsernameFromDatabase/discord-server-bot/README.md

 # Discord Server Bot <!-- omit in toc -->

-**USNTABLE**: Due to conversion to typescript and dependencies major version changes
+**UNSTABLE**: Due to conversion to typescript and dependencies major version changes I also haven't had the time to work on this much of late

 This is a discord server bot made for personal use
-_This is not meant to be used for multiple discord servers_
+_aka usage for multiple servers is not prioritized during development and testing_

 This bot: